![]() Is Oklahoma your home state, too?

 What are three reasons to visit The Philbrook Museum of Art? #1.
 The Art.

+#2.
+The Gardens.
+Updated: April 3, 2024 "There's a duck in the front yard," my husband said.
 We'd had the rainiest May ever recorded in Kansas, but a duck on the lawn?
 I went to the window and squinted.
 It was too early for eyeglasses.
 "Over there, Lynne.
 By the tree."
 "It's a mallard," I said.
 "What's he doing here?"
 My husband grinned.
 "Looking for girls."
 Whatever the duck's agenda that morning, the spring rains once again helped our ornamental trees explode with color and our Itoh peonies produce the loveliest blossoms yet.
 Since we dodged the extreme flooding suffered by parts of Kansas this year, we were especially grateful for the colors in our garden.
 We enjoyed them so much that I thought you'd like to see a few snapshots from 2018 and 2019.
 Memorial Day is Monday, May 27, this year in the United States.
 The three-day weekend marks the beginning of summer for most Americans (ahead of the June 21 summer solstice), a day off from work and, weather permitting, outdoor activities in glorious sunshine.
 But the most important thing Americans do on Memorial Day is honor service members who gave their lives serving in the nation’s wars or who died as a result of their combat injuries.
 Somber memorial services at cemeteries across the country are often punctuated by gun salutes and aircraft flyovers.
 Local officials give speeches and the media snap images for news outlets.
 An active-duty service member might be invited to share accounts of soldiers, sailors, marines, or airmen who gave their lives for their country.
 Sitting in the bleachers at one of these memorial tributes is a humbling reminder of the debt we owe to those who have gone before us.
 Hampton Sides’ nonfiction book, On Desperate Ground: The Marines at the Reservoir, the Korean War’s Greatest Battle, is another excellent reminder.
 His thorough and riveting account of the epic battle high in the mountains in the dead of winter at the Chosin Reservoir reads like a novel—a story you don’t want to put down, a story you wish were fiction rather than harsh truth.
 Advertising is a perennial repository of culture.
 Consider the advertisements used by the U.S. Army to recruit women during World War II.
 You’ll find a wealth of hints regarding not only the culture of the Army, but also the American public.
 As you look at the ads I’ve selected, ask yourself, “Who’s in the ad?
 Who’s left out?
 Are they depicted in an accurate or idealized fashion?
 Why or why not?”

 It's a good time to read up on World War I from the British experience.
 Two novels and an autobiography that I thoroughly enjoyed are among my top choices.
 All three books: